 3 Reasons Why You Shouldn’t Announce a Release Date

-Bands often come to me while they are in the studio with a clear idea they would like to release their album within a few months.
+Bands often come to me while they are still in the studio with a clear idea they would like to release their album within a few months.
 However, without a finished product this is rarely a successful strategy.
 I’ve even seen a few bands announce their album release date on social networks and then have to retract that date, due to a variety of circumstances.

 These are three reasons why you shouldn’t announce your release date before you have a finished product.